Shubhamjain6197/ami-snapshot-deletion/README.md

     AWS Region -
     Images Ids - ami-1233,ami-3422

-Note - Script will check all the running instances and and compare the images with ami's used provided as input.
+Note - Script will check all the running instances and and compare the images with ami's user provided as input.
        Script will only delete available amis and leave ami's associated with instance.